 In this guide, I'll walk you through the top four DSLR camera suggestions for beginner photographers, with a mix of Nikon and Canon models.
 Remember, fancy features aren't a necessity for creating remarkable photos, especially when you're just starting out. (sourced from online recommendations)

-1. Nikon D3500: The Nikon D3500 is an excellent choice for beginners looking to dive into the world of DSLR photography.
+Nikon D3500: The Nikon D3500 is an excellent choice for beginners looking to dive into the world of DSLR photography.
 It's lightweight, user-friendly, and offers a fantastic 24.2-megapixel sensor.
 The camera's Guide Mode is a standout feature, providing step-by-step assistance for mastering different photography techniques.
 The long battery life ensures you won't miss out on capturing precious moments during extended shooting sessions.
-However, the lack of touchscreen functionality and limited video capabilities might be minor downsides for some users (but not a big deal IMO)
+However, the lack of touchscreen functionality and limited video capabilities might be minor downsides for some users (but not a big deal IMO). this is discontinued butif you can get your hands on one, it would be worth it.

 It's important to note that the camera you choose doesn't need to be the fanciest or most expensive model on the market.
 As a beginner, your focus should be on learning the basics of composition, lighting, and framing.
 Great photos can be taken with any camera, as long as you understand its capabilities and limitations.
 The most crucial element is your creativity and the time you invest in developing your photography skills.
 So, don't get caught up in the technicalities; instead, enjoy the process of capturing moments and telling stories through your lens.